Eric-Zhao-936/COS243/README.md

 # COS243
-Project in COS243
+Project in COS243\n
-Used to learn how to code with copilot.
+Used to learn how to code with copilot.\n
-Hello, World!
+Hello, World!\n